lyahdav/bucksamples/cross-platform-scale-2015-demo/README.md

 To run demo:
 1. `buck project demo_app_ios`
 1. `open ios/BuckDemoApp.xcworkspace`
 1. Workaround: You'll need to change your application's build settings in Xcode so that `Build Active Architecture Only` is set to `Yes`.
-Not sure of the implications for this for release builds.
+Not sure of the implications of this for release builds.
 Be warned.
 1. `npm install` (assumes you have Node installed)
 1. Start React Native packager: `npm start`
 1. Run app.